 CE9.2.2: JVET-M0073

 In VTM-3.0, BDOF has 2-stages early termination for CU level and 4x4 block level.
 As mentioned in JVET-M0073, the CU level early termination requires large buffer size to store inter prediction blocks.
-To consider the trade-off for hardware complexity and decoding time, it’s tested that the SAD region for early termination is divided for each NxN size sub-block to reduce buffer size.
+To consider the trade-off for hardware complexity and decoding time, it’s tested that the SAD region for early termination is divided for each 16x16size sub-block to reduce buffer size.

-1) The SAD region is divided for each NxN sub-blocks for 1st stage of early termination.
+1) The SAD region is divided for each 16x16sub-blocks for 1st stage of early termination.